Hydrodynamic theory of wetting by active particles: NUMERICAL IMPLEMENTATION

 A theoretical expression for the binodal is not available, so we must rely on numerical methods to generate it.
 We use the following routine: \begin{enumerate} \item Initialise a simulation from a homogeneous state plus a maximal instability perturbation as above.
 The parameters used are: $L = 20, N_x = 400, N_\theta = 30, \rho = \rho^* = 0.6585$, and $v_0$ is a specified parameter.
-If $v_0 > 15$, we instead use $N_x = 800$ so the (sharper) interfaces remain well-resolved. \item Evolve this system to time $t_0 = 200$, after which a single liquid droplet has formed. \item Initialise a new simulation with the same parameters apart from $L$, but using reflecting boundary conditions (i.e. $\eval{\dv{f(x, \theta)}{x}}_{x=0, L} = 0$), in a system of size $L = 40$.
+If $v_0 > 15$, we instead use $N_x = 800$ so the (sharper) interfaces remain well-resolved. \item Evolve this system to time $t_0 = 200$, after which a single liquid slab has formed. \item Initialise a new simulation with the same parameters apart from $L$, but using reflecting boundary conditions (i.e. $\eval{\dv{f(x, \theta)}{x}}_{x=0, L} = 0$), in a system of size $L = 40$.
 Take one half of the previous simulation as a new initial condition, such that the profile contains vapour on one side and liquid on the other, with a single interface. \item Evolve to a time $t_1 = 200$.
 Identify the liquid and vapour densities as the maximum and minimum densities in this final state. \item Repeat for 8 uniformly spaced values of $v_0 \in (v_{0, \text{crit}}, 6.0]$ and another 10 values in the range $v_0 \in (6.0, 30.0]$. \end{enumerate}

-The numerical binodal is then generated by interpolating between these data-points.
-The effective size over which the interface is resolved is $L=40$, and so we expect convergence to the bulk values given a typical interfacial scale $l_D = 1.0$.
-Simulations were run for isolated points on the binodal with a larger system size and finer grid spacing; no significant departure was seen from the interpolated binodal, and so we assume that the above parameters are sufficient for good convergence.
-For example, the binodals for $v_0 = 10.0$ were estimated at $(\rho_v, \rho_l) = (0.1086, 0.9855)$ and $(\rho_v, \rho_l) = (0.1115, 0.9872)$ for systems of size $L=40, L=50$ respectively, a difference of about 0.2\%. similar checks were performed for across the binodal, and all quoted values did not change by more than 1\% when the system size was increased to $L=50$.
-Therefore, we are confident that the binodal is sufficiently converged for the purposes of the illustrative figure.
+The numerical binodal is then generated by interpolating between the discrete data points found via steps 1-5 above.
+The effective size over which the interface is resolved is $L=40$, and so we expect convergence to the bulk values given a typical interfacial scale $l_D = 1.0$, and approximately exponential tails of the liquid-vapour interface.
+Simulations were run for isolated points on the binodal with a larger system size and finer grid spacing; no significant departure was seen from the interpolated binodal, and so we assume that the above parameters are sufficient for good convergence for the range of Pe shown.
+For example, the binodals for $v_0 = 10.0$ were estimated at $(\rho_v, \rho_l) = (0.1086, 0.9855)$ and $(\rho_v, \rho_l) = (0.1115, 0.9872)$ for systems of size $L=40, L=50$ respectively, a difference of about 0.2\%.
+Similar checks were performed for several values of $v_0$, and all quoted values did not change by more than 1\% when the system size was increased to $L=50$.
+Therefore, we are confident that the binodal is sufficiently converged for the purposes of the figure.